andyrusiecki/ostree/README.md

-# Malachite - OSTree based custom desktop environments
+# OSTree based custom desktop environments

 This repository holds custom images for my own ostree desktop environments.

 Images are rebuilt with new changes on each new commit in the main branch.
 New images are also created every Saturday for new base image updates.

-The name malachite is based on a [green mineral](https://en.wikipedia.org/wiki/Malachite).
-This is meant to similar, though different in color, from Fedora's blue immutable desktop names.

 ## Desktop Builds